brunoruns/django_radio_backend/README.md

 ## Getting started with Django
 https://docs.djangoproject.com/en/4.2/intro/overview/
+Taking a cue from https://docs.djangoproject.com/en/4.2/intro/tutorial01/

 ## setting up
 The name chosen for the project is 'radiobackend'; Run the following command: django-admin startproject radiobackend

+## running the project
+python3 manage.py runserver

+## creating the first app in the project
+The name chosen for the app is 'polls' python3 manage.py startapp polls